HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ## Canvas zoom

-With canvas zoom, you can select how much you want to zoom in or out of the canvas.
+In the **Zoom** field, you can select how much you want to zoom in or out of the canvas.
 There is a minimum zoom level of 50% up to a maximum of 200%.
 You can also select a zoom level to fit your window.

 The following image shows the zoom level options in Presentation Designer.